Skip to content

 Abbreviations and acronyms Expand answer

-• Examples: NASA, ACLU, USA
+• Examples: CDC, NASA, USA, RITE values

 • Spell out the full name on first reference, then use the entity on second reference: